 Plug-In Hybrid Cars

 A plug-in hybrid car is a gasoline- and electric-powered vehicle (PHEV) that uses a rechargeable battery to power an electric motor.
-The car will generally run on all-electric power for 25 miles or so before the battery is depleted.
-Once that happens, the vehicle will automatically switch over to the gasoline-powered internal combustion engine.
+Depending on the make and model, the PHEV will take you anywhere from 25 to 60 miles on all-electric power.
+Once the battery pack is depleted, the vehicle will automatically switch over to the gasoline-powered internal combustion engine.

 Plug-in Hybrid cars are seen as an offshoot of Hybrid cars (HEV) that use both a gasoline engine and electric motor to reduce fuel consumption and greenhouse gas emissions.
 Most early PHEVs beginning in 2003 were conversions of already existing hybrid car models such as the Toyota Prius.
 Larger battery packs were added along with an electric charging port for electric-only travel.